Board of Directors

 Shiloh Ballard, Chair

-Shiloh Ballard is the Vice President of Housing and Community Development for the Silicon Valley Leadership Group (SVLG), a public policy trade group founded in 1978 that represents the business community.
-In her role with the Leadership Group, Shiloh helps direct the activities of SVLG's Land Use & Housing committee and works with industry, civic, and community leaders to develop innovative solutions to the region's housing, land use and transportation challenges.
-Shiloh works at the state, regional and local level to promote polices that create a more sustainable built environment.
-An avid cyclist, Shiloh rides her bike to and from work almost daily and serves as Chair of the Board for the Silicon Valley Bicycle Coalition.
+Shiloh Ballard is the Executive Director of the Silicon Valley Bicycle Coalition.
+SVBC works to improve the community, economy and environment through the every day use of the bicycle.
+Prior to her role at SVBC, she was Vice President of Housing and Community Development for the Silicon Valley Leadership Group (SVLG), a public policy trade group founded in 1978 that represents the business community.
+In her role with the Leadership Group, Shiloh directed the activities of SVLG's Land Use & Housing committee and worked with industry, civic, and community leaders to develop innovative solutions to the region's housing, land use and transportation challenges.
 In 2008, Shiloh was selected as one of Silicon Valley's 40 under 40 up-and-comers.
 In 2010, she was a YWCA Twin Award Recipient honoring executive women and in 2011, Shiloh was selected by the San Jose Business Journal as a Women of Influence.
 Shiloh holds a B.A. in Environmental Studies from UC Santa Cruz.

 Rod Diridon, Sr., Immediate Past Chair